 Some scholars, for example, put considerable effort into trying to identify biblical figures within the text of the scrolls.
 Both John the Baptist and James the Righteous—the brother of Jesus—have been proposed as the “teacher of righteousness” referred to in the scrolls.
 But such claims have never been substantiated.

 In a similar vein, José O’Callaghan, a Spanish priest, claimed that certain Greek-language fragments were from the book of Acts and the Gospel of Mark.
 However, he had to manipulate the fragmentary text so much in order to make his case that his ideas have few supporters today.

 As for the leaders of Judaism, they at first saw the scrolls simply as a remnant of another form of their religion that had failed to survive the Roman era.
 The texts added little to the understanding of modern-day Pharisaic or rabbinic Judaism.
 On the other hand, the scrolls did take away from Judaism in one way.
 Their discovery established without doubt the pluralism that existed within the Jewish religion in the centuries prior to the 70 C.E. fall of Jerusalem.
-This fact alone has transformed understanding of the religious and social environment of the first century, and especially of early Christianity: it has come to be seen as yet another form of Judaism—an understanding that both highlights and begs a question as to the distance between the two religions today.
+This fact alone has transformed understanding of the religious and social environment of the first century, and especially of the early church: it has come to be seen as yet another form of Judaism—an understanding that both highlights and begs a question as to the distance between the two religions today.

 Gleaning From the Past